xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 change the drop-down menu option (above the calculator row) from "vtkBlockColors" to "cpu" -- if you have run with 4 processes then you will see the particles displayed with different colors.

-Also note -- if you want to clean up your run directory before doing another run, you can type "make pltclean" to remove the plt* and *.png files.

 ### Further Reading

 Download AMReX from github [here](https://www.github.com/AMReX-codes/amrex).